-Friday 19 July 2024
+Friday, 19 July 2024

-Zvezda Mercedes L4500A (Displaying on a diorama)
+Zvezda Mercedes L4500A Chapter 11: Creating a diorama

 I started building a base that I could display both vehicles abandoned and pushed off the side of the road with GI's rummaging over the booty.